amirHossein5/git-backup/README.md

 ./builds/backup show:disk
 ```

-## Configuration
+# Configuration

-Config files are in json or also, [hjson](https://github.com/hjson/hjson-php) is supported.
+Config files are in json.
+Also, [hjson](https://github.com/hjson/hjson-php) is supported.

 ## Configuring a server